 The scent of heaven!
 Honeysuckle Vines are incredibly easy-to-grow and vibrantly flowered woody perennial Vines that make vertical gardening a snap!
 Their vibrant colors, sweet fragrance, and unusual tubular-shaped blooms delight onlookers both young and old!

 Named for how kids 'back in the day' would pluck a flower and be able to suck out the sweet honeyed nectar from the end.
 With all going on in today's environment, it's best to leave that nectar for the many bees, butterflies, beneficial insects, and swarms of Hummingbirds that will be ever drawn to your Vines!
 (But like how we’re not supposed to eat raw cookie dough … we’re sure you’ll try it at least once!)

 With the fall planting season upon us, now is a great time to plant one of these remarkable and heaven-scented vines from Nature Hills Nursery today!

 Growing Honeysuckle plants can be done in just about every region of the world, as there are some that grow in dry, arid areas, and others that will grow in Arctic Russia.
 Here in the States, Honeysuckle Vines thrive in USDA growing zones 4 and up.

-Planting honeysuckle is easy, as they generally require no aftercare to thrive, aside from occasional pruning.
-Once a suitable site is selected, the hole should be dug large enough for the root system to spread out.
-The roots should be only a few inches underneath the surface of the soil, as they require air to grow properly.
-Once in place, the plant should be watered.
+Honeysuckle can be planted from containers all season long.
+Once a suitable site is selected, the hole should be dug large enough for the root system to spread out - a bit wider than the container it is currently in, but at the same depth as it is currently potted.
+The roots should be only a few inches underneath the surface of the soil, not too deep - not too shallow.